Acciona

 Acciona, S.A. ([aɣˈθjona]) is a Spanish multinational conglomerate dedicated to the development and management of infrastructure (construction, water, industrial and services) and renewable energy.
-The company, via subsidiary Acciona Energy, produces 21 terawatt-hours of renewable electricity a year.
+The company, via subsidiary Acciona Energía, produces 21 terawatt-hours of renewable electricity a year.

 The company was founded in 1997 through the merger of Entrecanales y Tavora and Cubiertas y MZOV.
 The company's headquarters is in Alcobendas, Community of Madrid, Spain.
 The company's U.S. operations are headquartered in Chicago, Illinois.

 The Company employs 30,000 professionals, and it is to be found in 30 countries on five continents.
 The company is IBEX 35-listed and an industry benchmark.

 History

 The company can trace its origins back to MZOV, a firm founded in 1862.
 In 1978 MZOV merged with Cubiertas y Tejados, a business founded in 1916, to form Cubiertas y MZOV.
 In 1997 the company merged with Entrecanales y Tavora, a firm founded in 1931, to form NECSO Entrecanales Cubiertas S.A..
 It was subsequently renamed Acciona.

+In September 2020, Acciona purchased Lendlease's Australian engineering business.

+In July 2022, the company was fined €29.4 million, along with five other contractors, by the Comisión Nacional de los Mercados y la Competencia (CNMC) for bidding collusion in public tenders for building and civil infrastructure works.